fbpx

 So how can Small Business Owners implement Social Responsibility?
 And how can they do this while still managing every other aspect of their business?

-The SAF is a three-step small business social responsibility approach for Small Businesses developed from existing and proven Corporate Social Responsibility strategies and guidelines but simplified for Small Businesses.
+The SAF is a five-step small business social responsibility approach for Small Businesses developed from existing and proven Corporate Social Responsibility strategies and guidelines uniquely designed for Small Business Owners to ensure that every socially responsible action you take is:

-Step 1 of the Small Actions Framework introduces three foundational concepts that are important to understand before any work begins.
+Step 1 of the Small Actions Framework introduces four foundational concepts that must be understood before any work begins.

 Before deciding how you want to do good, you need to understand how many different ways you can do good.
 And it's often WAY more than you realize.
 To make it easier for Small Business Owners, I organized potential actions into four overall categories and 17 subcategories.
 The same organization is used consistently across the Small Actions Framework training and the resources available on the Small Actions Greater Good website.

-Concept 2.
-Why Take Action (also known as How Can Your Actions Benefit Your Business)?
+Concept 4.
+How Can Your Actions Benefit Your Business?

 Social Responsibility is not just about doing good.
 It's about doing good that also contributes to your business' growth.
-Unfortunately, this is often a component left out of consideration by many business owners.
-Sometimes intentionally!
-If you are someone who is hesitant to connect your social good to business benefits, please read the separate blog article “Social Responsibility in Small Business – What’s Holding You Back?“.
+Unfortunately, this component is often left out of consideration by many business owners—sometimes intentionally!
+If you are someone who is hesitant to connect your social good to business benefits, please read the separate blog article “Social Responsibility in Small Business—What’s Holding You Back?”

 However, to ensure that your actions contribute to your business, you need a better understanding of potential benefits.
 You can learn more about these potential benefits from another blog post, “What Are the Potential Benefits of Social Responsibility?“.

-Every Small Business Owner will have a different amount of time and resources to dedicate to Social Responsibility.
-Their dedication may shift over time as well.
+Every Small Business Owner will have a different amount of time and resources to dedicate to Social Responsibility, and their dedication may also shift over time.

-After learning the foundations for the Small Actions Framework, Step 2 focuses on the key factor that makes this Framework unique from other approaches.
+After learning the foundations for the Small Actions Framework and the different Small Business Social Responsibility approaches, Step 3 focuses on the key factor that makes this Framework unique.
 You'll learn a formula for connecting your actions to your core business elements and ensuring your actions benefit your business as much as possible (i.e., making them EFFECTIVE).

-The Framework is based on a core belief – as a Small Business Owner, you must be successful to do social good.
+The Framework is based on a core belief—that as a Small Business Owner, you must be successful to do social good.
 The more successful your business, the more social good you can do.
-If your social good effectively benefits your business, then you can be more successful and therefore do more good.
+If your social good effectively benefits your business, then you can be more successful and, therefore, do more good.
 It's an ongoing, mutually symbiotic relationship.

-Step 3 – Improve, Replace, or Expand Your Actions
+Step 5 – Sustainably Maintain, Improve, and Expand Your Efforts

 Do You Want to Learn More about this Small Business Social Responsibility Approach?